fwg/fwg/README.md

 Some hot takes to keep you entertained:

-- 🤡 your JS app is not morally superior because you have a 3 minute compile-run loop.
+🤡 Your JS app is not morally superior because you have a 3 minute compile-run loop.

-- 🚀 PHP will still dominate the web when you wipe your grandkids' arses.
+🚀 PHP will still dominate the web when you wipe your grandkids' arses.

-- 👀 Don't build a distributed system if you have a monolithic organisation.
+👀 Don't build a distributed system if you have a monolithic organisation.